bwmarrin/snowflake/README.md

 go get github.com/bwmarrin/snowflake
 ```

+### ID Format
+By default, the ID format follows the original Twitter snowflake format.
+* The ID as a whole is a 63 bit integer stored in an int64
+* 41 bits are used to store a timestamp with millisecond precision, using a custom epoch.
+* 10 bits are used to store a node id - a range from 0 through 1023.
+* 12 bits are used to store a sequence number - a range from 0 through 4095.

+### Custom Format
+Coming soon.. ish.
+I plan to find the best way to modify the existing package to allow altering the number of bits used for Node ID's and Sequence Numbers.
+The goal is to implement this without breaking the API (1/31/18)

+### How it Works.
+Each time you generate an ID, it works, like this.
+* A timestamp with millisecond precision is stored in the first 41 bits of the ID.
+* Then the NodeID is added in subsequent bits.
+* Then the Sequence Number is added, starting at 0 and incrementing for each ID generated in the same millisecond.
+If you generate enough IDs in the same millisecond that the sequence would roll over or overfill then the generate function will pause until the next millisecond.

+Using the default settings, this allows for 4096 unique IDs to be generated every millisecond, per Node ID.

 ### Usage

 Import the package into your project then construct a new snowflake Node using a